garybruckheimer/raypack-vr360-player/README.md

 **autoMobileOrientation <br>**
 Description: detects mobile orientation automaticly.
 Value is boolean.

 Streaming Controlling.
 Raypack 360 uses the HLS.JS Streaming library from daileymotion.
-You can get more infos about our own fork of this project here. https://github.com/garybruckheimer/hls.js
+You can get more infos about our own fork of this project here, grab the source code and start hacking. https://github.com/garybruckheimer/hls.js

 **Full Script Example with all Parameters**<br>